Moving school

 • If your child is transferring from a previous school and you're worried that he/she may have issues, contact the head of year at the school before the end of the summer term so they are aware

-• the cost of the new uniform
+• What are the costs of the new uniform, sportswear, etc?

-• the school may use a different exam board so the coursework could be different
+• The school may use a different exam board so the coursework could be different

 Further resources